Alexandrine Veigele: Women's Vegetarian Union

 On 5 March 1895, Veigele founded the Women's Vegetarian Union at Granville House, Arundel Street, London, with 50 women attending the inaugural meeting.
 She was elected the organisation's first president.
 It was described as the first vegetarian society established specifically for women.
 Full members pledged to abstain from meat, while associates undertook to promote knowledge of health and vegetarian principles.

 Within two years membership had risen to about 300, including women from France, Belgium, Germany, Italy, the Seychelles and Switzerland.
-Prominent English supporters included May Yates of the Bread Reform League, the lecturer Chandos Leigh Hunt Wallace, and Mrs. Allinson, wife of the physician and bread reformer Thomas Allinson.
+English supporters included May Yates of the Bread Reform League, the lecturer Chandos Leigh Hunt Wallace, and Mrs. Allinson, wife of the physician and bread reformer Thomas Allinson.

-The society promoted vegetarian cookery, linking dietary reform with sobriety and temperance, and argued that abstaining from meat could reduce alcohol consumption.
-Its work included lectures, cookery demonstrations, social gatherings and the provision of low-cost meals for the poor.
+The society promoted vegetarian cookery and associated dietary reform with sobriety and temperance.
+Its work included lectures, cookery demonstrations, social gatherings and the provision of low-cost meals for poor people.

 It also operated a Vegetarian Depot that supplied food and household items, and an agency that placed vegetarian servants in vegetarian households.
-These enterprises were presented as both practical support for vegetarians and philanthropic schemes providing pensions, accommodation and employment opportunities.
+These enterprises were described as practical support for vegetarians and as schemes for providing pensions, accommodation and employment opportunities.
 Veigele's daughter served as honorary superintendent of the Depot and as honorary secretary of the union.

-Feminist periodicals such as Shafts and The Woman's Signal covered the Union's activities, connecting the programme with wider debates on women's rights, domestic reform and social welfare.
+Feminist periodicals such as Shafts and The Woman's Signal covered the Union's activities in connection with debates on women's rights, domestic reform and social welfare.